 During Wal-Mart’s 1987 annual shareholders meeting, founder and CEO Sam Walton announced that the company had a “strong-willed young lady on the board now who has already told the board it should do more to ensure the advancement of women.”
 Indeed, according to The New York Times, by her third board meeting this so-called strong-willed lady had announced “that you can expect me to push on issues for women.”
 That woman was Hillary Rodham Clinton.

-Though Clinton’s views on female advancement are renowned across the world, a woman does not need to be the U.S. Secretary of State to extend a helping hand to fellow ladies.
-According to research published last year in the journal American Economic Review by David Matsa, an assistant professor of finance at the Kellogg School of Management, women helping women is an integral part of attaining access to upper echelons of the corporate ladder—one of the last workplace frontiers yet to be conquered by the fairer sex.
+Though Clinton’s views on female advancement are well-known, a woman does not need to be a prominent politician to extend a helping hand to fellow women.
+According to research published last year in the journal American Economic Review by David Matsa, an assistant professor of finance at the Kellogg School of Management, women helping women is an integral part of attaining access to upper echelons of the corporate ladder.

 Leveling the Playing Field